What is formatting?

 The terms conversion, book design, and formatting are sometimes used interchangeably, which can lead to confusion...
 Here's how Ebook Launch sees it (also see diagram below):

-Conversion implies using a converter to change your file from one format to another.
+Conversion implies using a converter app to change your file from one format to another.
 For example, converting a PDF file to a .doc file.
 This is strictly technical and takes a matter of seconds.
-A lot of conversions are not perfect and can be frustrating to deal with.
+Many conversions are not perfect and can be frustrating to deal with.
 The Smashwords Meatgrinder is a good example of a converter, which is why they have very specific formatting requirements.

-Formatting is a combination of both, leaning towards the technical side of things.
-Ebook Launch considers both the aesthetic and technical requirements during formatting (including best practices).
+Formatting is a combination of both book design and conversion, leaning towards the technical side of things.
+At Ebook Launch, all formatting of your book is done by hand.
+We consider both the aesthetic and technical requirements during formatting (including best practices).
 We take a manuscript and typeset it to ensure it meets the requirements of a retailer or distributor while ensuring it looks great on all devices.
+As you can see, although we do convert your book to the required formats, it is a very small part of the process.